FredericMorel/Exo-JS-Anime/README.md

 # Exercice 3 : Build an anime Website

-This is an exercise whose purpose is to display a list of Japanese anime.
+This is an exercise whose purpose is to display a list of Japanese animes.

 ## Acknowledgements